 A sad truth of higher education is that not every student will graduate.

 Some students don’t persist because they struggle with college life or academics, but quite a few others withdraw for financial reasons or medical reasons.
-From external research (like the Public Agenda/Gates Foundation report and the study led by Michigan State University), we have read about the how great the potential for financial and medical withdrawals actually is.
-From our internal research, though, these types of withdrawals happen more often than most parents think.
+From external research (like the Public Agenda/Gates Foundation report and the study led by Michigan State University), we have read about the impact of unexpected student health events on college completion.
+From our internal research, though, these types of withdrawals happen more often than most parents think and very likely more frequently than a decade ago.

-We at College Parents of America have long been dedicated to enabling parents and students to make wise decisions about higher education and helping them navigate the sometimes-difficult path to a degree.
+College Parents of America has long been dedicated to enabling parents and students to make smart decisions about higher education and helping them navigate the sometimes-difficult path to a degree.

 But there are some things that colleges and universities can improve in helping families and students get to graduation day.
 We have seen some of this in the recent net tuition calculator.
 Mandated by the federal government, the net tuition calculator enables parents to see what they’re likely to pay at a school.
 This helps parents, students and any tuition payer to navigate past sticker costs and be able to compare financial investments in a higher education.